Al Jarreau: Career

-In 1984, his single "After All" reached 69 on the US Hot 100 chart and number 26 on the R&B chart.
+In 1984, his single "After All" reached No. 69 on the US Hot 100 chart and No. 26 on the R&B chart.
 His last big hit was the Grammy-nominated theme to the 1980s American television show Moonlighting, for which he wrote the lyrics.
 Among other things, he was well known for his extensive use of scat singing (for which he was called "Acrobat of Scat"), and vocal percussion.
 He was also a featured vocalist on USA for Africa's "We Are the World" in which he sang the line, "...and so we all must lend a helping hand."
 Another charitable media event, HBO's Comic Relief, featured him in a duet with Natalie Cole singing the song "Mr. President", written by Joe Sterling, Mike Loveless, and Ray Reach.

 Jarreau took an extended break from recording in the 1990s.
 As he explained in an interview with Jazz Review: "I was still touring, in fact, I toured more than I ever had in the past, so I kept in touch with my audience.
 I got my symphony program under way, which included my music and that of other people too, and I performed on the Broadway production of Grease.
 I was busier than ever!
-For the most part, I was doing what I have always done...perform live.
+For the most part, I was doing what I have always done... perform live.
 I was shopping for a record deal and was letting people know that there is a new album coming.
 I was just waiting for the right label (Verve), but I toured more than ever."
 In 2003, Jarreau and conductor Larry Baird collaborated on symphony shows around the United States, with Baird arranging additional orchestral material for Jarreau's shows.

 Jarreau toured and performed with Joe Sample, Chick Corea, Kathleen Battle, Miles Davis, George Duke, David Sanborn Rick Braun, and George Benson.
 He also performed the role of the Teen Angel in a 1996 Broadway production of Grease.
 On March 6, 2001, he received a star on the Hollywood Walk of Fame, at 7083 Hollywood Boulevard on the corner of Hollywood Boulevard and La Brea Avenue.
 In 2006, Jarreau appeared in a duet with American Idol finalist Paris Bennett during the Season 5 finale and on Celebrity Duets singing with actor Cheech Marin.
 In 2009, children's author Carmen Rubin published the story Ashti Meets Birdman Al, inspired by Jarreau's music.

 In 2010, Jarreau was a guest on a Eumir Deodato album, with the song "Double Face" written by Jarreau, Deodato, and Nicolosi.
 The song was produced by the Italian company Nicolosi Productions.
-On February 16, 2012, Jarreau was invited to the famous Italian Festival di Sanremo to sing with the Italian group Matia Bazar.
+On February 16, 2012, Jarreau was invited to the Italian Festival di Sanremo to sing with the group Matia Bazar.